cepgen/cepgen/doc/output-formats.rst

       :members:
       :no-link:

+A full list of the output modules currently supported in CepGen addons, along with their user-steerable parameters, can be found `here <raw-modules#evtout>`_.

 ----

 In this page you will find a list of all currently supported output formats, covering a broad spectrum of usages, both in the phenomenological and experimental communities.